tomkerkhove/promitor/docs/concepts/how-it-works.md

 ![Promitor Scraper with resource discovery](./../media/concepts/how-it-works-with-discovery.png) {: refdef}

+You can easily start discovering resources automatically:

+1. Declare

 ## What components do agents provide?

 Every Promitor agent provides a REST API which which you can integrate and uses background jobs to acquire the data